Teradata/product-help/IMC/Site-Dashboard/Consumption-Site-Dashboard.md

 **Customer Data Space (CDS)** is the number of terabytes of uncompressed storage used by your system.
 It's updated weekly.

-Select **Consumption Dashboard** to see more detail about CPU and storage used and consumption by department.
+Select **Consumption Dashboard** for more detail, including consumption by department.